 Further Maths up to A-Level

-I have been a full-time Teacher of Mathematics, teaching 11+ and 13+ Common Entrance mathematics at Trevor Roberts School, an independent, preparatory school in London for the past 2 years.
+Prior to this, I was a Teacher of Mathematics, teaching 11+ and 13+ Common Entrance mathematics at Trevor Roberts School, an independent, preparatory school in London for two years.

-For the past two summers, I have also been the tutor for Oxford Royale Academy’s ‘Introduction to Engineering’ summer school course at GCSE level for 13-15 year old high school students in Oxford.
+For the past three summers, I have also been the tutor for Oxford Royale Academy’s ‘Introduction to Engineering’ summer school course at GCSE level for 13-15 year old high school students in Oxford.

 I was also a Senior Transition Mentor at university in UCL, where I was responsible for providing academic support to first year Mechanical Engineering undergraduate students.

 MSc Mathematical Modelling and Scientific Computing, University of Oxford, Oxford (St. Anne’s College) – Pass

 – Academic publication of dissertation research paper in peer-reviewed journal, Physical Review E

 – Project Leader of the Oxford Strategy Group

 – Student Consultant for the Oxford Careers Service

 – Cultural Officer of the Oxford Hindu Society (tutoring Hindi language lessons)